HibaMallak/BetterGRsetup/docs/developer_doc.md

 ## API Documentation

-  Go to [API Gateway Documentation](will be added soon - link to api_docs.md) for detailed API documentation, including endpoints, request/response formats and authentication mechanisms.
+For detailed API documentation, including endpoints, request/response formats and authentication mechanisms, go to [API Gateway Documentation](will be added soon - link to api_docs.md).

 ## Microservices